 “Healthy families set a culture around being grateful for the things you appreciate in life, big and small.
 Set up a sacred space where at the end of each day, each family member share what they are grateful for.
 This sets up an atmosphere of appreciation and good vibes in the house that all can benefit from.” —Meredith Sagan

 “Working together in a family garden is a great way to get outside, spend time together, and learn about new foods.
 It also provides a great opportunity to escape screens and play outdoors.” —Rachel K. Johnson, PhD, Professor of Nutrition, University of Vermont and spokesperson for the American Heart Association

 They have a safety plan

 “Safety is always a concern and so parents should make it a priority to have open discussions with each other and with children in an age-appropriate way about how to stay safe.
-Whether it is the position a baby sleeps in, immunizations to prevent illnesses, children playing with fireworks, teens with drugs or sex, drinking and driving, or other hot button issues, the constant theme is that a safety plan is an important part of good health.” —David Cutler, MD, family medicine physician at Providence Saint John’s Health Center in Santa Monica, CA
+Whether it is the position a baby sleeps in, immunizations to prevent illnesses, children playing with fireworks, teens with drugs or sex, drinking, and driving, or other hot button issues, the constant theme is that a safety plan is an important part of good health.” —David Cutler, MD, family medicine physician at Providence Saint John’s Health Center in Santa Monica, California

 They prioritize happiness over having

 “Happiness may not seem like a health issue, but it is.
 As happier people are more likely to be motivated to change behaviors to improve their health.
 Happier kids do better in school.
 It is important to recognize the spiritual rather than the material roots of happiness.
 Happy people generally are more forgiving, more appreciative of what they have and most importantly they derive meaning from what they do in life.
 And when families are happy they generally practice healthier behaviors toward diet and exercise which also leads to better health.” —David Cutler.
 Need more ideas for helping your kids develop healthy habits?
 Try these tips for raising happy children.